 The Katy in red steals Met Gala limelight

-Pop star Katy Perry has snatched the limelight at the Met Gala by wearing an extravagant red gown.
+Pop star Katy Perry snatched the limelight early on at the Met Gala by wearing an extravagant red gown fitted with a trailing veil.

-The co-chairman of the New York fund-raiser made a slow entrance on the red carpet as she was assisted by aides while wearing the costume, fitted with a long veil.
+She made a slow entrance, occasionally assisted by aides, in her John Galliano-designed outfit on the red carpet as one of the first arrivals as co-chairman of the New York event on Monday night.

-Commentators compared the outfit by John Galliano to that of Beetlejuice’s bride Lydia Deetz in the 1988 Tim Burton film.
+Rihanna also turned heads at the event, dubbed the Oscars of the East Coast, in an outfit covered in flower-like protrusions by the fund-raiser’s honouree, Comme des Garcons founder Rei Kawakubo.

 .@metmuseum After the #METGala, Katy Perry may be marrying Beetlejuice.
 TBD. pic.twitter.com/ypEaR9hjFL— Jarett Wieselman (@JarettSays) May 1, 2017

-Fellow host Pharrell Williams arrived at the event, dubbed the Oscars of the East Coast, in a pair of ripped Comme des Garcons jeans and a leather jacket.
+Pharrell Williams arrived in a pair of ripped Comme des Garcons jeans and a leather jacket.
+However his wife, Helen Lasichanh, sported a bulging red jumpsuit by Kawakubo.

 Co-chairmen Tom Brady and supermodel Gisele Bundchen both wore silver, with the NFL star in a tuxedo and his partner in a backless dress.